robert/robert.github.com/_posts/2019-12-01-pfab3-commute-times.md

 Instant full marks for imagination and execution, and the code is solid too.
 This week we'll talk about the elements of the program that I particularly like, and next week we'll see what I think Michael could improve.

 Before reading on, [take a quick look at the program on GitHub][commute-times].
-It's written in Python, but uses very few Python-specific constructs and so should be mostly understandable even if you haven't used Python before.
+It's written in Python, but uses very few Python-specific constructs and so should be quite understandable even if you haven't used Python before.

 ## 1. Breaking up code into components

-We [talk][pfab1] [a lot in PFAB][pfab2] about splitting code up into components that don't care about each other's internal logic.
-This program is already very tidily chopped up.
-It has one file that contains all of the logic for querying Google Maps (`commute_handler.py`), a second file that contains the logic for reading and writing to the database (`database_handler.py`), and third and fourth files that contain the logic for running the tool's data-gathering and report-generation commands (`run_app.py` for retrieving data, `run_report.py` for using this data to produce graphs).
-Here's how these files depend on each other:
+The first thing I like about Michael's code is the way it is structured.
+We [talk][pfab1] [a lot in PFAB][pfab2] about splitting code up into components that don't care about each other's internal logic, and this program is already very tidily chopped up.

+Michael has split up his code into neat, separate components that:

+* Query Google Maps
+* Write data to a database (see below)
+* Orchestrate the data retrieval and storage process
+* Orchestrate the data analysis process

+The components depend on each other like this:

 ```
     +----------+            +-------------+